michaelcaterisano/restaurant-vendor-orders/README.md

 ## Proxying API Requests in Development

-> Note: this feature is available with `react-scripts@0.2.3` and higher.
+> Product: this feature is available with `react-scripts@0.2.3` and higher.

 People often serve the front-end React app from the same host and port as their backend implementation.<br>
 For example, a production setup might look like this after the app is deployed: